danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/external-metadata.md

 - ✔️ Similar solution to FHIR.
 Though FHIR as it a little easier with system generated unique identifier.
 - ✔️ External metadata concept can be used to extend DICOM service to support tag morphing a feature supported in VNAs.
 - ❌ External metadata is not enforced to being required or unique in combination with DICOM UIDs.
-This may result in 2 DICOM instances with same UIDs and tenant label and not being able to uniquely identify them.
-Managing the uniqueness becomes a client problem.
+This may result in 2 DICOM instances with same UIDs and tenant label.